The world's most powerful woman is seen very differently in Germany

 But people in Merkel's homeland perceive her rather differently.

-Germans say the verb "merkeln" is used more with affection than malice, but it is also indicative of a frustration with her political style.
+The verb "merkeln" is used more with affection than malice, but it is also indicative of a frustration with her approach to politics.

-Analysts say the 63-year-old Merkel’s trustworthiness, down-to-earth style and centrist policies have endeared her to German voters.
+However, the 63-year-old Merkel’s trustworthiness and centrist policies have endeared her to many German voters.

 Combined with a healthy economy and global uncertainty, that reputation has made her a tough incumbent to beat and given her party a double-digit lead in the polls over the Social Democrats (SPD) and their candidate Martin Schulz.